Chase a Crooked Shadow: Production

 The film was originally known as The Prescott Affair.
 The story was optioned by Dragon Films which belonged to heiress Pamela Woolworth (niece of F.W.
 Woolworth) and Douglas Fairbanks Jr., who had made The Silken Affair (1956).
 Dragon developed the story and script, assigning it to TV writers David Osborn and Charles Sinclair.
 Roy Kellino was originally attached to produce and direct.
 David Niven was the first male star announced.

 Dragon obtained finance from the Associated British Picture Corporation (ABPC) who had a releasing arrangement with Warner Bros.
+Pictures.
 The production company became known as Associated Dragon.
 ABPC's involvement saw director Michael Anderson and star Richard Todd join the project.
 The title was changed to Sleep No More, then Chase a Crooked Shadow and filming started in May 1957.
 Fairbanks Jr. said he was pressured to make a cameo in the film but refused.
 Some of the exteriors were shot in Tamariu and Palamos on the Costa Brava.
 The guitar music that forms a significant part of the soundtrack is played by Julian Bream.

 Todd says when the filmmakers saw a preview "we were all thrilled with it.
 Here we knew we had a really good picture."